Student support services

 Physical exercises at the workstation should be taken at regular intervals, including head rolls, shoulder lifts and wrist drops (dropping your arms down by your sides and shaking your wrists).

-The efficient use of time is important in the workplace because time costs money.
-It is a resource that cannot be accumulated or stockpiled as we are forced to spend it at a rate of 60 seconds every minute.
-Time management is therefore a misnomer as we cannot manage time, so we must learn to manage ourselves, and it is planning that allows us to do this effectively.
+The efficient use of time is important both in the workplace and when studying.
+It is a resource that cannot be accumulated or stockpiled; we are forced to spend it at a rate of 60 seconds every minute.
+Time management is therefore a misnomer - we cannot manage time.
+We must therefore learn to manage ourselves and our use of time.

 Successful time management isn’t just about being well organised and planning carefully, it also means you need to take action against the things that waste your time at work and at home.

-Some planning for time that is unexpected can be included in your schedule ie in my 8hr day I know I will be interrupted by the phone for at least 45-60minutes, so I will plan to get 7 hrs work done.
-This is a very good planning technique so you are not always underachieving in regards to the amount of work you expect to complete in a day.
+Some planning for time usage that is unexpected should be included in your schedule.
+For example, in my 8hour work day I know I will be interrupted by the phone for at least 45-60minutes, so I will plan to get 7 hours work done.
+The same goes for studying.
+If you have 3 hours per night to study but one of those will be interrupted by dinner or chats with your child, then plan to get 2 hours of study done.
+This is a very good technique that helps you feel in control and destroys those feels of ‘underachievement’.

 Ten Common Time Wasters